Micronucleus assay used in genetic toxicology

 - MicroFlow® in TK6 cells – scored by flow cytometry

-If you would like to know more about our in vitro micronucleus services or would like a quote, please contact us at firstname.lastname@example.org.
+If you want more about our in vitro micronucleus services or a quote, don’t hesitate to contact us at firstname.lastname@example.org.